Leek Risotto Recipe

 You can use leek in place of onion because it has a milder flavor and is more digestible than onion.
 You can even eat leek raw in pinzimonio, or use it to enrich and flavor salads.

 You can use cooked leeks in many ways: braised or stewed as a side dish, au gratin or also as a filling for savory pies.
-Leek goes very well with eggs, simply in omelette or en cocotte.
+Leek goes very well with eggs, simply in omelette or with baked eggs.
 But the queen of recipes with leeks is undoubtedly risotto!

 The best risotto is traditionally made with Arborio or Carnaroli rice, two varieties that make the risotto creamier.